souvikhaldar/huntsman/README.md

 * Single binary executable for almost every platform and architecture
 * Consumes very less RAM (about 10-15 MB) and CPU
 * Each step well documented and covered in video tutorial as well
+* The binary compiled it Golang is very hard to reverse engineer, hence it is

 # Path
 - [x] Port scanner